Chapinero

 Chapinero is the 2nd locality of Bogotá, capital of Colombia.
 It is located in the north of the city and is one of the more affluent districts of the city.
-This district is mostly inhabited by upper class residents.
+This district is mostly inhabited by upper-class residents, although it also encompasses less wealthy neighborhoods such as Bosque Calderón Tejada or El Paraíso that started out as informal settlements.
 The boundaries are Calle 39 in the south, Avenida Caracas in the west, Calle 100 in the north and the Eastern Hills in the east.

 The Central Business District (CBD) is located between Calle 72 (traditionally known as the Financial District) in the south and Calle 100 in the north.
 Chapinero hosts several important leisure, dining and nightlife areas of the city.
 The locality covers 3,899 ha.
 35.1% is considered urban area, 23.1% unbuilt area; 20.4% residential area and 21.2% protected rural area.

 History

 Chapinero was part of the thoroughfare connecting Bogotá and the northern part of the country.
 The area was settled in 1812 by workers in the various industries that provided Bogotá with its day-to-day necessities.
 The name Chapinero comes from the shoemakers of bespoke shoes for chapines, the local expression for people suffering of pigeon toe syndrome.

 Toward the end of the 19th century, the area was further settled with mansions and country estates.
 As the urbanized city expanded, the area was integrated accordingly.
 Mule-pulled trams were extended northward in 1875, followed by electric tracks in 1910.

 When the Special District of Bogotá was formed in 1955, the area was made into a locality.
 At that time the El Lago, Chicó, and Cataluña neighborhoods were added into the locality.
 The physical boundaries remained the same under the reorganization into the Capital District that took place in 1991.

 Together with La Candelaria and Teusaquillo, Chapinero is one of the traditional neighborhoods that is distinctive of a particular era in the city's history and urban growth.
 A historically upper-class neighborhood, the southern part of Chapinero is famous for areas with large Victorian houses reflecting the influence of European architectural styles in Bogotá at the beginning of the 20th century.